-The fiscal year ending June 30, 2016, was a flat year for LAGERS' Investment Portfolio.
-LAGERS ended the year with a (0.2%) return net of all management fees, underperforming the Total Policy Benchmark by (2.6%) and moving the assets to \$6.3 billion from \$6.4 billion at the end of last fiscal year.
+The fiscal year ending June 30, 2017 was a good year for LAGERS' Investment Portfolio and therefore a good year for LAGERS' members.
+LAGERS' Investment Portfolio ended the fiscal year with a 12.0% return, net of all management fees, outperforming the Total Policy Benchmark by 3.5% and moving the assets to \$7.0 billion from \$6.3 billion at the end of last fiscal year.
 This one-year return feeds into the following longer periods:

-- 6.7% return for three years,
+- 4.5% return for three years,

-- 7.6% return for five years,
+- 9.3% return for five years,

-- 6.7% return for 10 years, and
+- 6.2% return for ten years, and

-- 7.8% return for 20 years.
+- 7.7% return for twenty years.

-These returns were calculated by LAGERS' custodian, Northern Trust using the time-weighted rate of return methodology.
+These returns were calculated by LAGERS' custodian, Northern Trust.

-Over the long time frame of 20 years, we are exceeding our assumed rate of return and LAGERS' policy benchmark.
-This continues to translate into downward pressure on employer contributions and a higher funding status due to the five year asset smoothing policy, creating a more secure pension.
+Over the long time frame of twenty years, we are exceeding our assumed rate of return and LAGERS' policy benchmark.
+This continues to translate into downward pressure on employer contributions and a higher funding status due to the five year asset smoothing policy, creating a more secure pension for our members.

-The underperformance for the year was across three of our major asset classes: Equities, Fixed Income and Strategic Investments.
-LAGERS' Equity portfolio returned (3.1%) compared to the LAGERS' Equity Benchmark of (0.3%).
-Underperformance for the year was mainly driven by most of our public equity investments.
+The outperformance for the year was across two of our major asset classes: Equities and Real Assets.
+LAGERS' Equity portfolio returned 21.5% compared to the LAGERS' Equity Benchmark of 15.3%.
+The outperformance for the year was driven mainly by our public equity mandates across the globe.

-LAGERS' Fixed Income portfolio returned 4.6% compared to LAGERS' Fixed Income Benchmark of 7.0%.
-Underperformance for the year was mainly driven by our exposure to high yield and private corporate holdings.
+LAGERS' Fixed Income portfolio returned 2.7% compared to LAGERS' Fixed Income Benchmark of 2.6%.
+The slight outperformance for the year was driven mainly by our exposure to emerging market debt.

-LAGERS' Strategic portfolio returned (3.6%) compared to LAGERS' Strategic Benchmark of 6.4%.
-Underperformance for the year was mainly driven by negative market movement in corporate credit.
+LAGERS' Real Assets/Real Return portfolio returned 6.6% compared to LAGERS' Real Assets/Real Return Benchmark of 3.1%, helping drive the performance for the year.
+Outperformance was mainly driven by the exposure to infrastructure.

-LAGERS' Real Assets/Real Return returned 3.8% compared to LAGERS' Real Assets/Real Return Benchmark of 2.1%, aiding performance for the year.
-Outperformance was mainly driven by the exposure to real estate.
+LAGERS' Strategic portfolio returned 2.3% compared to LAGERS' Strategic Benchmark of 7.3%.
+Underperformance for the year was mainly driven by negative market movement in the energy sector.

-Below in the "kaleidoscope" of asset types you will notice a further risk classification of Equities, Fixed Income, Real Assets/Return and Strategic Assets.
+Below in the "kaleidoscopic" of asset types you will notice a further risk classification of Equities, Fixed Income, Real Assets and Strategic Assets.
 This will give a better understanding and quantify the underlying risk characteristics of the portfolio.
 The pie chart shows each of the different asset types with their respective weights held in the portfolio under the four risk classifications.
-Total Equities is 45.4%, Fixed Income is 27.0%, Real Assets/Real Return is 19.9% and Strategic Assets is 7.7%.
+Total Equities is 45.8%, Fixed Income is 23.3%, Real Assets/Real Return is 21.1% and Strategic Assets is 9.8%.

-Generating LAGERS' assumed rate of return of 7.25% in the current 'low-returning' environment will involve implementing our risk-aware strategy.
-LAGERS' strategy takes full advantage of the illiquid nature of LAGERS' long-term, perpetual, investment portfolio by having the ability to invest in private strategies such as Private Equity and Real Estate.
-These private strategies are expected to earn a premium to the public market returns and will also diversify the portfolio and decrease the risk of the overall portfolio.
-The asset allocation has been developed to have the flexibility to achieve this assumed rate of return in all environments, including the current environment.
-The team is continuously looking for attractive opportunities to diversify the asset base that add to the return and reduce the overall risk of the portfolio.
+Generating LAGERS' assumed rate of return of 7.25% in the current environment will involve implementing our risk-aware strategy.
+LAGERS' strategy takes full advantage of the illiquid nature of LAGERS' long-term, perpetual, investment portfolio by having the ability to invest in private strategies such as Private Equity, Real Estate and Infrastructure.
+These private strategies are expected to earn a premium to the public market returns and will also diversify the portfolio, decreasing the risk of the overall portfolio.
+The asset allocation has been developed to have the flexibility to achieve this assumed rate of return over the long term and across all environments, including the current environment.
+The team is continuously looking for attractive opportunities to diversify the asset base by looking for assets that add to the return and reduce the overall risk of the portfolio.
+This year we are in the process of adding exposure to the mining industry.

 The current allocation is based on short- and long-term goals, liquidity needs, risks and return characteristics of asset types, costs associated with available assets, and market conditions.
-Please have every confidence that the risk-aware investment strategy that LAGERS continues to use will assure that long-term obligations to our members and retirees will be achieved.
+Please have every confidence that the risk-aware investment strategy that LAGERS continues to use will assure a secure retirement for LAGERS' members.